You are listening to the Sean Hannity Radio Show Podcast.

 Trump is done.

-No candidate in history has listened less, won't even listen to his children, should listen to you.
+No candidate in history has listened less, won't even listen to his children.

 Can't help himself.

-Now, Stephen A. who is the biggest, I wonder what he thinks that poor Tim Tebow signing with the Mets today.
+Now, Stephen A., who is the biggest, I wonder what he thinks of poor Tim Tebow siding with the Mets today.

 He must be absolutely apoplectic.